Satvik-Pandey-147/Spandy/README.md

 "# Spandy"
-" this is an edit made by your wellwisher"
+"this is an edit made by your wellwisher"